Navigating the Compliance Landscape in Recruitment Tech: Building Trust Through Security

 Understanding Compliance in Recruitment Tech

-Compliance in recruitment technology encompasses adherence to various laws and regulations designed to protect candidate privacy and ensure fair hiring practices.
+Compliance in recruitment technology involves adhering to various regulations and standards that govern data protection and privacy.
 Key regulations include:

 -